Time, Creativity, and Metaprojects

 The point: time-wise, I may have a couple hours (after 8:00 pm) extra a day, yet I don’t have another creative chunk during that time.
 There may be other things that I can do during that time that are productive, but those things really won’t push the ball forward on a creative metaproject.

 In retrospect, this is what I’ve been saying when I’ve been talking about ToDo lists and underplanning your day.
-If you only have four blocks a day, why plan your day as if you had five?
+If you have only four blocks a day, why plan your day as if you had five?
 Especially when the reality is that it’s a rare day when the theoretical four blocks a day are used to their full potential.

 So one of our goals should be doing what we can to get more creative chunks of time.
-Another goal should to get the non-creative crap out of our creative blocks.
-But the hardest one, in the end, is to recognize when we don’t have any more of that time to give and plan accordingly.
+Another goal should be to get the non-creative crap out of our creative blocks.
+But the hardest one, in the end, is to recognize when we don’t have any more of that time to give, and plan accordingly.

 Or we could just remember what we learned in preschool: the circle block won’t go into the square hole, and once you’re out of blocks, you have to find a new toy.